HELIUM 3 / Article from The Hitchhiker's Guide to the Quantum World | last update: Aug 9 '17 |

 There are four different fuel combinations (Fusion Fuel Cycles) that have been proposed to make a fusion reactor work:

-Fusion Fuel Cycles1.
-Deuterium (heavy hydrogen) & Tritium (radioactive isotope of hydrogen)
+1. Deuterium (heavy hydrogen) & Tritium (radioactive isotope of hydrogen)

-Doesn't have a high energy yield
+Doesn't have a high energy yield3.
+Deuterium & Helium-3

 Medium energy yield, the only reaction that does not produce radioactive byproducts (neutrons), hence, the safest method.